sakethsusarla/fixed-height-web-app/README.md

 }
 ```

-We would need to invoke the _computeLayout_ method whenever a window resize happens.
-To do that, we will need to listen to the window resize events.
+We need to invoke the _computeLayout_ method whenever a window resize happens.
+To do that, we need to listen to the window resize events.
 Add the following to our _AppComponent_ (in the _app.component.ts_ file).

 ```
 export class AppComponent implements OnInit, OnDestroy {